wimjan123/cuda11.7-gptj-training/README.md

 1. Go to the [pipelines](https://gitlab.com/nvidia/cuda/pipelines) page and click "Run Pipeline".

+1. Ensure the correct branch of the repo is selected.

+1. Add an input variable, it should be set to `TRIGGER` with a value of "true"

+1. Add an input variable, it should be set to `all` with a value of "true"

+   * `all` must be lower case...

-1. Input variable should be "DRY_RUN"; set it to "1" or whatever.
+1. Add an input variable, it should be set to `DRY_RUN` with a value of "1" or whatever.
 It just needs to be set.

 1. Click "Run Pipeline"